yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 Each user has an internal vote weight that increases asymptotically to the user's share count.
 After `t` seconds, their vote weight is `s * t / (t + t_half)` where `s` is the number of shares and `t_half` is the voting half-time.

-The voting half-time determines the time it takes until half the voting weight is reached.
-You can find the current voting half-time here: https://etherscan.io/address/0x583019fF0f430721aDa9cfb4fac8F06cA104d0B4#readContract#F20
+The voting half-time variable determines the time it takes until half the voting weight is reached for a staker.
+You can find the current voting half-time on [Etherscan](https://etherscan.io/address/0x583019fF0f430721aDa9cfb4fac8F06cA104d0B4#readContract#F20) in seconds.
+Thus the wait to get to half of your st-yETH voting power is 60 days.

 The user's external vote weight equals the internal vote weight at the end of the previous week.